 We went there to explore and swim.
-Sadly, we weren’t able to swim since we went there on the lowest tide (didn’t check tide forecast 😅).
-So we explored, “sat” 😂 in the water and relaxed (and slept) by the beach.
+Sadly, we weren’t able to swim since we went there on the lowest tide (didn’t check the tide forecast 😅).
+So we explored, “sat” 😂 in the water, and relaxed (and slept) by the beach.
 It was an interesting place and we had a refreshing visit!

-Here are some TIPS in going there!
+Here are some TIPS for going to Cabilao Island!

-On Food: There are a few options available for meals on the island so better bring your own food.
+There are a few options available for meals on the island so better bring your own food.
 Although you can buy drinks and some snacks near the docking area.

 Comfort rooms:

-Support the local economy: Spend as much as possible on the island.
+Support the local economy:

+Spend as much as possible on the island.
 Buy food, use their local transport, etc. It is a small contribution to the island! 😊

 Leave no trace:

-Make sure to bring back trash you will have and pick up some trash you see by the beach too. 👍 #responsibleTravel
+Make sure to bring back the trash you will have and pick up some trash you see by the beach too. 👍 #responsibleTravel

 How to get there?